-On 1 July 2023, the BBBEE transaction between the Company and Main Street 198 (Pty) Ltd matured, and the Company exercised its call option to purchase the 20% shareholding in Irvin & Johnson Holding Company Proprietary Limited and the cumulative preference shares were redeemed.
-Refer to Note 16 for further information.
+On 1 July 2023, the BBBEE transaction between the Company and Main Street matured, and the Company exercised its call option to purchase the 20% shareholding in I&J HoldCo and the cumulative preference shares were redeemed.
+Refer to Note 17 for further information.

-None of the investments are listed on a stock exchange.
+The investment was not listed on a stock exchange.